Bar courses

 How much do Bar courses cost?

-The good news is that Bar course fees are generally lower than BPTC fees, but the cost of courses varies depending on what and where you study.
+The cost of courses varies depending on what and where you study.

-Nottingham Trent University charges £12,400 for its BTC PGDip, while City, University of London charges some of the highest fees at £19,730 for its Master of Laws course, although if you incorporate an LLM into your studies the cost can be considerably higher.
+Nottingham Trent University charges £12,650 for its BTC PGDip and £19,250 for the BTC LLM, while City, University of London charges some of the highest fees at £20,220 for its Master of Laws (LLM) course.

 Trainee barristers can apply for financial support from their Inn of Court.
 These provide approximately £4million each year to students.
 A few barristers' chambers also offer money towards the cost of training.